Southwest Airlines: Rapid Rewards

 Southwest first began to offer a frequent-flyer program on June 18, 1987, calling it The Company Club.
 The program credited for trips flown regardless of distance.
-Southwest Airlines renamed its frequent flyer program Rapid Rewards on April 25, 1996.
+Southwest Airlines renamed its frequent-flyer program Rapid Rewards on April 25, 1996.

 The original Rapid Rewards program offered one credit per one-way flight from an origin to a destination, including any stops or connections on Southwest Airlines.
 When 16 credits were accumulated in a 24-month period, Southwest awarded one free round-trip ticket that was valid for 12 months.

 On March 1, 2011, Rapid Rewards changed to a points system based on ticket cost.
 Members earn and redeem points based on a four-tier fare scale multiplier and the cost of the ticket.
 Changes also included no blackout dates, seat restrictions, or expiring credits.
 Since October 18, 2019, Rapid Rewards points do not expire as long as the member is alive.
 It also adds more options to use points.

 Corporate affairs

+Business trends

+The key trends for Southwest Airlines are (as of the end of the calendar year):

 Headquarters

-The Southwest Airlines headquarters are located on the grounds of Dallas Love Field in the Love Field neighborhood of Dallas.
-Chris Sloan of Airways magazine stated they are "as much a living, breathing museum and showcase for the 'culture that LUV built' as they are corporate offices."
+The Southwest Airlines headquarters are located on the grounds of Dallas Love Field in Dallas.

 On September 17, 2012, Southwest broke ground on a new Training and Operational Support building, across the street from its current headquarters building.
-The property includes a two-story, 100,000-square-foot Network Operations Control building that can withstand an EF3 tornado.
-It also includes a four-story, 392,000-square-foot office, and training facility with two levels devoted to each function.
-The new facilities house 24-hour coordination and maintenance operations, customer support and services, and training.
-The project was completed in late 2013, with occupancy beginning in 2014.

 On June 2, 2016, Southwest broke ground on its new office and training facility known as Wings.
 The newest addition to the corporate campus is composed of a 420,000-square-foot, six-story office building, and a 380,000-square-foot adjoining structure called the Leadership Education and Aircrew Development (LEAD) Center that serves as the new pilot training facility.
 The LEAD Center has the capacity to house and support 18 flight simulators.
 It is designed to be expanded to accommodate up to 26 simulator bays.
 The building opened on April 3, 2018.

 On August 16, 2019, Southwest announced an expansion of the LEAD Center to accommodate eight additional simulators for future operational and training demands.
 On January 2, 2020, it was announced that Southwest would be purchasing an additional 3 acre of land adjacent to its Wings and LEAD facilities.
 No additional details were disclosed.